Jenson Button: Ex-F1 champion hints at switch to Super GT

 "That racing bug was back and I had the biggest smile on my face, so there's a good chance I could be racing in Super GT in Japan next year."

-Button confessed that F1 hadn't been the same for him since his father, John, died in 2014 at the age of 70.
+Button, who finished 12th in his Super GT debut at the Suzuka 1,000km, confessed that F1 hadn't been the same for him since his father, John, died in 2014 at the age of 70.

 "We all lose people and it hurts and you never really get over it and you learn to live with it," he said.